bids-standard/bids-specification/src/04-modality-specific-files/04-intracranial-electroencephalography.md

 | REF      | Reference channel                                                      |
 | OTHER    | Any other type of channel                                              |

-Example of free-form text for field `description`
+Example of free-form text for field `description`:

 -   intracranial, stimulus, response, vertical EOG,  skin conductance